-The latest determination letter applied to the Plan related to an amendment dated October 29, 1987, in which the Internal Revenue Service stated that the Plan, as then designed, was in compliance with the applicable requirements of the Internal Revenue Code for qualified plans.
-The Plan has been amended since receiving the aforementioned determination letter.
+The Company has not requested a determination letter from the Internal Revenue Service to grant the Plan tax-exempt status for federal income taxes.
 However, the Company believes that the Plan is currently designed and administered in compliance with applicable requirements of the Internal Revenue Code.
-Therefore, the Company believes that the Plan was qualified and the related trust was taxexempt as of December 31, 1999 and continues to be tax-exempt.
+Therefore, the Company believes that the Plan was qualified and the related trust was tax-exempt as of December 31, 1999 and continues to be tax-exempt.